Systems-and-Toolchains-Fall-2024/course-project-FIFA-regression-model/README.md

 ### Task VI

-Deploy 3 tasks above on the Cloud
+Deploy 3 tasks above on the Cloud will refer to cloud running video & project_on_cloud.ipynb